When you are working with RAID-0 volumes, consider the following:

 Do not create a stripe from an existing file system or data.
 Doing so will destroy data.
 Instead, use a concatenation.
 (You can create a stripe from existing data, but you must dump and restore the data to the volume.)

-Use the same size disk components for stripes.
-Striping different sized components results in wasted disk space.
+Use disk components of the same size for stripes.
+Striping components of different sizes results in wasted disk space.

 Set up a stripe's interlace value to better match the I/O requests made by the system or applications.